 The energy sector, including oil and gas production and the associated services, involves employees with access to proprietary technical information and customer relationships.
 Across these sectors, Mississippi's reformation authority and acceptance of continued employment as consideration make the framework moderately employer-friendly, while the balancing analysis and the public-interest considerations provide meaningful employee protections.

 For employees in these industries, the protectable-interest question is often resolved in the employer's favor because the confidential information is genuine.
-The stronger defenses are typically the disproportionate hardship of enforcement — particularly in rural areas with limited employment alternatives — and the reasonableness of the specific scope of the restriction.
+The stronger defenses are typically the disproportionate hardship of enforcement (particularly in rural areas with limited employment alternatives) and the reasonableness of the specific scope of the restriction.

 Mississippi non-compete litigation is concentrated in the chancery and circuit courts serving Hinds County (Jackson), the Gulf Coast counties (Harrison and Jackson counties), and DeSoto County (the Memphis suburbs), along with the federal courts in the Northern and Southern Districts of Mississippi.

 Enforcement is most common in healthcare, gaming and hospitality, financial services, manufacturing, and professional services.
-Mississippi's moderately employer-friendly framework — with reformation authority and acceptance of continued employment as consideration — means enforcement is relatively common and relatively successful.
+Mississippi's moderately employer-friendly framework (with reformation authority and acceptance of continued employment as consideration) means enforcement is relatively common and relatively successful.

 Litigation costs in Mississippi are moderate: $20,000 to $90,000 through preliminary injunction is a reasonable range.

-What Mississippi employees should know
+What should Mississippi employees know about non-compete agreements?

 Your non-compete is subject to a reasonableness test that balances the employer's interest, your right to earn a living, and the public interest.
 Mississippi is moderately employer-friendly, but the balancing framework provides genuine protections.